hebertsilva/simple-accordion/README.md

 `data-simple-accordion-toggle` when active add class `active` for custom style

-`data-simple-accordion-content="close"` hides all and displays the current
+`data-simple-accordion-content="close"` close all accordion and display to current

 Feel free to modify